-MnTAP will conduct assessments at 10 mechanical wastewater plants and would consider assessments for aerated pond systems.
+MnTAP conducted assessments at eleven mechanical wastewater plants and one aerated pond system.
 These assessments:

-- Can evaluate current operations to identify energy efficiency and cost saving opportunities as well as possible ways to streamline operations and address maintenance issues
+- Evaluated current operations to identify energy efficiency and cost saving opportunities as well as possible ways to streamline operations and address maintenance issues

-- They can evaluate portions of planned expansions and plant modifications by working with your design engineers to look at capital investment vs. energy cost over the life of the plant to identify the most cost effective options.
+- Evaluated portions of planned expansions and plant modifications by working with your design engineers to look at capital investment vs. energy cost over the life of the plant to identify the most cost effective options.

-- Deliver energy reduction solutions for voluntary implementation.
+- Delivered energy reduction solutions for voluntary implementation.

-- Have no assessment fees and no regulatory burdens.
+- Had no assessment fees and no regulatory burdens.

 - Biogas Utilization Evaluations

-If you produce biogas through anaerobic digestion, or are interested in evaluating biogas energy generation opportunities, MnTAP can facilitate:
+For plants that produced biogas through anaerobic digestion, or were interested in evaluating biogas energy generation opportunities, MnTAP facilitated:

 - A no-cost screening evaluation with the US DOE Midwest CHP Technical Assistance Partnership (CHP TAP)*.
-The screening will indicate if electrical power generation and thermal recovery (i.e. combined heat and power) from biogas appears promising, or under what future conditions it might become promising.
+The screenings indicated if electrical power generation and thermal recovery (i.e. combined heat and power) from biogas appeared promising, or under what future conditions it might become promising.